Chairperson: Lourdes N. Jimenez

 Language is an inherent part of the human condition.
 It is a fact of consciousness, a mode of being, an intentional and intellectual structuring of reality.
 Foreign language study engages the entire person.
 It improves understanding of one’s own language through comparison and identification of linguistic structures.
 It increases intellectual capacity by exercising analytical and synthetic faculties: memory, attention, willpower, and self-discipline.
 It helps to exercise discrimination in the choice of words and to develop the ownership of a most valuable possession, a language sense, the feeling for correct form, for the exact word, for an elegant style; a skill that transfers into the student’s daily use of English.

 Through a three semester sequence of courses in Chinese, French, German, Russian or Spanish, emphasizing understanding, speaking, reading, and writing, the department seeks to develop linguistic skill and provide cultural enrichment.
-In addition to regular classes, students are required to attend Native Speaker sessions once a week.
+In addition to regular classes, students attend Native Speaker sessions once a week.
 The Native Speaker program complements classroom study of a foreign language by giving students the opportunity to use the target language in a setting that models real-life situations.
 In small groups that are relaxed and conducive to interaction, students develop their speaking and listening skills as they converse with one another and with a native speaker whose voice, vocabulary and cultural background help to provide a mini-immersion experience that can foster fluency and confidence in speaking the target language.
-During the junior year or during the summer, a student may take advantage of approved study abroad programs in Paris, Aix-en-Provence, Vienna, Madrid, Valencia, Granada, Geneva, Montreal, Buenos Aires, Chile, Berlin, Heidelberg, Saint Petersburg, Salzburg, and other cities.
+During the junior year or during the summer, a student may take advantage of approved study abroad programs in Paris, Aix-en-Provence, Vienna, Madrid, Valencia, Granada, Geneva, Montreal, Buenos Aires, Mexico, Heidelberg, Saint Petersburg, Salzburg, and other cities.
 The Modern Languages and Literatures Department has access to several study abroad programs for both majors and non-majors.
 For details, contact your language professor and the Study Abroad Office.

 All three majors in Modern Languages and Literatures (French, German Studies and Spanish) have a minimum of eight advanced courses required to complete the major.
 Most students will achieve the level of advanced language proficiency by their Sophomore Year.
 Once students begin their language studies at the advanced level, careful planning will provide the student with ample time to complete either a double major or minor in other fields.
 During the Junior Year, most language majors will choose to study abroad.
 Study abroad also requires thorough preparation, as students are encouraged to spend a semester or even a full academic year in a country where their chosen language is spoken.
 In the Senior Year students will take their most advanced language courses, concentrating on Special Topics and Senior Seminars and they will take their Comprehensive Exams for the major.
 Those students who are seeking teacher certification will complete their student teaching during the second semester of their senior year.